This show is a contemporary satire about women’s life (2007 creation, reworked in a short form in 2015).

 The pared-down scenography allows the creation of symbolic spaces and breaks between daily moments and dreamlike and intimate moments.

-In a frenetic pace, the image of the « working girl” that has been derided invites the spectator to question his own evidences.
+In a frenetic pace, they make a mockery of the image of the « working girl » to invite the audience to question its own evidences.